dillson/jw-workshop/README.md

 On the resulting page, please select 'API tokens' the third option in the horizontal navigation bar under 'My Account'.
 If you have an existing token, please copy and use it, otherwise please click the button labelled 'New Token' and then copy the result.

+Copy these values down to a text file, they will be important during Jenkins configuration later.

 ### Create a cluster

 To create a VKE cluster, run the following command: